danielefriolo/danielefriolo.github.io/_pages/about.md

   - /about.html
 ---

 I work on cryptography.
-My main interests are towards Multi-Party Computation, Zero-Knowledge, and blockchain applications.
-I am Assistant Professor (RTDA) at the Computer Science department at Sapienza University of Rome.
+My main interests are towards Multi-Party Computation, Zero-Knowledge, Advanced Encryption Schemes and Blockchain Applications.
+I am Assistant Professor (RTD-A) at the Computer Science department at Sapienza University of Rome.
-Currently visiting Prof. Giuseppe Ateniese at George Mason University, Virginia, USA.

 You can find my CV [here](https://danielefriolo.github.io/files/DanieleFriolo_CV.pdf).